 Welcome!
 The Walke lab at Eastern Washington University studies microbial and disease ecology.
 Our work spans a variety of host systems, from amphibians to honey bees and birds.
 We are interested in the basic biology and ecology of microbes, how they impact ecosystems, as well as how they can be harnessed to improve health and conserve species.
 We address these questions by combining field observational studies, laboratory experiments, and computational bioinformatics.
-Most of our work takes place in temperate North America, but have also enjoyed working in the tropics.
+Most of our work takes place in temperate North America, but we have also enjoyed working in the tropics.

 I am looking for motivated undergraduate and graduate students to join my lab, so please have a look around, and feel free to contact me.

 Honey bees are extremely important animals in ecosystems, both in terms of pollination and the production of honey as a commodity.
 However, colonies are being lost due to a variety of factors, including poor nutrition, pesticides, and diseases.
 My research seeks to understand how these factors interact with the gut microbiome to influence bee, colony, and ecosystem health.